Bloomfield (Pittsburgh): History

 Bloomfield does not appear to have been an independent borough prior to its annexation by the City of Pittsburgh in 1868.
 Casper Taub sold the land to his son-in-law John Conrad Winebiddle, whose descendants divided it into lots and sold it for development beginning around the time of the 1868 annexation.
 The community most likely was named for the abundant blooming flowers near the original town site.

 In the decades following 1868, Bloomfield was settled by German Catholic immigrants, who in 1886 built St. Joseph's Church.
 Beginning around 1900, Italians from five towns in the Abruzzi region settled here, forming Immaculate Conception Parish in 1905 (that church was rebuilt in its present form in 1961).
 Descendants from both groups, with ethnic Italians outnumbering the Germans, still give the neighborhood its character today.
 In 2001 the national churches of St. Joseph's and Immaculate Conception were merged to form a single parish.

 Since the early 21st century, Bloomfield is one of the neighborhoods that has attracted young adults, including those described as creative and "hip."
 Pittsburgh's affordability and ethnic history, compared to some other cities, have resulted in new residents settling here.

+Since 2002 Bloomfield has hosted Little Italy Days, a large annual festival that has become unpopular with some residents.

 Business district

 The business district is concentrated along Liberty Avenue, with a variety of businesses and services.
-In addition to the two churches and Western Pennsylvania Hospital, the street has many restaurants and bars, a supermarket and italian market, tanning and hair salons, gift and card shops, gyms, two barber shops, a cobbler, a smoke shop, a vacuum repairman, and more.
+In addition to the two churches and Western Pennsylvania Hospital, the street has many restaurants and bars, a supermarket and Italian market, tanning and hair salons, a gym, bookstores, barber shops, and more.
 A small park beside the Bloomfield Bridge holds public bocce courts, a playground, a softball field, a skateboarding area, and a dek hockey rink.
-Many restaurants serve Italian cuisine, although the neighborhood also features a noted Polish restaurant [that closed in early 2018].
-Two Thai and two Chinese restaurants are located on Liberty Avenue.

 Sport

 Baltimore Colts' Hall of Fame quarterback, Pittsburgh native Johnny Unitas returned to this neighborhood to play.
 After being cut by the Pittsburgh Steelers in 1955, Unitas played one season for the semipro Bloomfield Rams on Dean's Field, located under the Bloomfield Bridge.
 The semipro league has long since folded, and the Bloomfield Rams no longer exist.
-The former Dean's Field was renamed as Officer Paul J. Sciullo Memorial Field, after a policeman killed in duty.
+The former Dean's Field was renamed as Officer Paul J. Sciullo Memorial Field, after a policeman killed in the line of duty.
 It is now part of a public recreational complex.